nizs/cs_ticketing_system/README.md

 Customer Support Zone is a React-based ticket management system that helps track customer support tickets and their progress.
 Users can move tickets into **In Progress**, complete them, and track resolved tasks.

-The project follows a clean UI design and implements dynamic state management using **React hooks**.
+The project follows a clean UI design and implements dynamic state management using **React UseState**.

 ---